majazocom/sass-ovningar/README.md

 # SCSS Exercises

 ## Tribute
 Write a tribute of someone you admire and publish as a web page.
 This project will involve working with adding image, links, lists and paragraphs.
 This project will require knowledge of HTML to create.
-However, you can use a bit of CSS to make the project look better.
+However, you can use a bit of SCSS to make the project look better.

 ## Survey form